 The first World Series I remember was 1954.
 It was the Giants and the Cleveland Indians.
 My father was for the Indians because they were in the American League.
 For no apparent reason, I was for the Giants.
 They swept the Series.

 By 1956, I was firmly with the Yankees.
 It was the year of Mickey Mantle.
 Mantle was born in Spavinaw, Oklahoma, October 20, 1931.
 His father taught him to switch hit and groomed him for a major league career.
 Mantle grew up working in the mines.
 He was gifted with exceptional speed and athletic prowess.
 He was injured playing football, then stepped on a drain in center field in the 1951 World Series.
 Injuries plagued him his entire career.
-Mantle replaced the beloved DiMaggio in center field, no easy task, and was booed incessantly through the 1950s, even in Yankee Stadium.
+Mantle replaced the beloved DiMaggio in center field, no easy task, and was booed incessantly through the 1950s, even at Yankee Stadium.
 Mantle was the hero of baby boomers!
-The boos came from fans who remembered DiMaggio and resented Mantle's advance publicity and humble beginnings.
+The boos came from fans who remembered DiMaggio and resented Mantle's advance publicity.

 Mickey Mantle broke out in 1956.
 He won the Triple Crown, leading the American League with 52 home runs, 130 runs batted in & a batting average of .353.
 His home runs were gargantuan!
 It seemed like every day the sports page showed his latest tape measure shot.
 I was collecting baseball cards, and my prize was my 1956 Mickey Mantle, the only one I ever saw.
 When my no good cousin stole it, I cried.